Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 ``WithdrawCcdEvent``
 ^^^^^^^^^^^^^^^^^^^^

-A ``WithdrawCcdEvent`` SHALL be logged ever time an amount of CCD held by a public key is withdrawn to an address.
+A ``WithdrawCcdEvent`` SHALL be logged every time an amount of CCD held by a public key is withdrawn to an address.

 The ``WithdrawCcdEvent`` is serialized as: First a byte with the value of 247, followed by the :ref:`CIS-5-CCDAmount` (``ccdAmount``), a :ref:`CIS-5-PublicKeyEd25519` (``from``), and the :ref:`CIS-5-Address` (``to``)::